MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Some SvcParams impose requirements on other SvcParams in the RR.
 A ServiceMode RR is called "self-consistent" if its SvcParams all comply with each others' requirements.
 Zone-file implementations SHOULD enforce self-consistency.
-Clients MUST reject any RR that they identify is not self-consistent, and MAY reject the entire RRSet.
+Clients MUST reject any RR whose recognized SvcParams are not self-consistent, and MAY reject the entire RRSet.

 ## Special handling of "." in TargetName {#dot}